aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the width scale, in unit of percent of the original picture width.
+Gets the width scale, in unit of percent of the original picture width.
 If the shape is not picture ,the WidthScale property only returns 100;

 ```
 if (shape.getWidthScale() == 3)